DHQ People

 The Managing Editors are responsible for managing the journal's submission, review, and production processes.
 They also undertake special projects as needed for the development of the journal.

-- R. B. Faure, Northeastern University
+- Emily Boyer, Northeastern University

 Development Staff